"Ohio Veterans Plaza"

-Designed by John Schooley, the memorial was part of the state's comprehensive restoration of the 10-acre Capitol Square.
+Designed by John Schooley, the memorial was part of the state's comprehensive restoration of Capitol Square.
 Construction of the plaza was the final feature of site improvements on the east grounds.
-After completion, the Ohio Veterans Plaza became the new east entrance to the Ohio Capitol complex, a symbol that our government could not exist without the sacrifices Ohio veterans have made.
+After completion, the Ohio Veterans Plaza became the new east entrance to the Capitol Square (CS), a symbol that our government could not exist without the sacrifices Ohio veterans have made.

-The plaza serves as the entrance for all tour and school groups and features a drop-off area for buses.
-The plaza and its design features not only commemorate veterans, but serve as an appropriate educational vehicle for the many visitors and students who pass the Statehouse grounds every day.
+The plaza serves as the entrance for all tour and school groups with drop-off areas for busses.
+The Plaza and its design features not only commemorates Ohio veterans but also serves as an appropriate educational presence for the many visitors and students who pass the Statehouse grounds every day.